 At present, there are programs in partnership with:

-Further double degree programs are in preparation.
-Students attending a double degree program spend their first year at the University of St.Gallen and their second year either at Sciences Po, the Fletcher School or Yonsei University.
+Students attending a double degree program spend one year at the University of St.Gallen and one year at the partner university.
 Upon completion, they will obtain Master's degrees from two great institutions.
 A double degree program gives students unparalleled insights and a breadth of knowledge with a genuine cross-border reach.
 It forms a unique basis for launching a promising international career.

 The MIA program is based on a rigorous interdisciplinary curriculum that integrates the diverse perspectives constitutive of economics, political science, business administration, and law.
 Mandatory courses provide the conceptual foundations, research methods, and indepth knowledge required for a thorough understanding of complex international affairs issues.